chewterence/MagnaMigratio/README.md

 # Magna Migratio
 /ˈmaɲ.ɲa/;
-"Magna Migratio" or latin for "The Great Migration" is a data visualziation project that aims to visualize UNHCR data.
+"Magna Migratio" or latin for "The Great Migration" is a data visualization project that aims to visualize UNHCR data.

 This project was created as part of a data visualization project for the GET1030/GEI1002 Computers and the Humanities course, in the National University of Singapore.